Cumulocity's domain model

 For more information on fragments and how managed objects are structured, see Fragment library.

-While designing the data model for the inventory managed object consider the following:
+While designing the data models, consider the following:

 {